-On initial recognition of an equity instrument that is not held for trading, Bank may irrevocably elect to present subsequent changes in fair value in OCI.
+On initial recognition of an equity instrument that is not held for trading, Banka may irrevocably elect to present subsequent changes in fair value in OCI.
 This election is made on an investment - by - investment basis for each investment and essentially covers strategic interests that are not fully consolidated.
 All other financial assets - i.e. financial assets that do not meet the criteria for classification as subsequently measured at either amortised cost or FVOCI - are classified as subsequently measured at fair value, with changes in fair value recognised in profit or loss.
-In addition, Bank has the option at initial recognition to irrevocably designate a financial asset as at FVTPL if doing so eliminates or significantly reduces a measurement or recognising the gains and losses on them, on different bases.
+In addition, Banka has the option at initial recognition to irrevocably designate a financial asset as at FVTPL if doing so eliminates or significantly reduces a measurement or recognition inconsistency - i.e. an 'accounting mismatch' - that would otherwise arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.